ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 ![Spark Notebook](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/Spark_Notebook.png?raw=true)

-Nex to creating visualizations, the notebook also was used to create Spark tables using Python.
+Next to creating visualizations, the notebook also was used to create Spark tables using Python.
 ```python
 spark.sql("CREATE DATABASE IF NOT EXISTS SAPLAB_SFLIGHT")